-307-Civilization of Spain, 3 Cr.
+SPAN-307 Civilization of Spain (3 Credits)

 An overview of the civilizations and cultures of the Iberian Peninsula.
 The geography, topography, and demography of the Peninsula will be studied as a backdrop to the historical and contemporary issues discussed in the course.
-Prerequisite: grade of BC or higher in 305.
+Prerequisite: BC or higher in 305.